Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation

 SGD training is applied by passing images through the network one at a time, and computing the gradient averaged over all pixels (\emph{i.e.}, batch size = 1 image).
 Thus, we do ``whole-image-at-a-time'' training, as in \cite{long_shelhamer_fcn_2015}.
+Since the network is designed for whole-image inputs, we first cropped the training images around the region of foreground pixels, and then down-sampled them by 25x.
+Learning rate, $r$, was set such that for the $i^{th}$ iteration of SGD, $r(i) = a(1 + i/b)^{-1}$ with hyper-parameters $a = 0.01$ and $b = 400$ iterations.
+Momentum, $\mu$, was set according to the following schedule: $\mu =\nobreak \mathtt{min} \{ \mu_{max}, 1 - 3 / (i + 5) \}$, where $\mu_{max} = 0.95$ \cite{sutskever}.
 We trained for 8000 iterations, which takes approximately $10$ hours in our CPU-based Matlab implementation.
-For a detailed list of the parameters, see Section~\ref{subsubsec:Kinect}.